framps/raspiBackupDoc/en/src/regressiontests-executed.md

 # Regression tests executed before a new release

-Each new version of *raspiBackup* is subjected to a regression test before release. regression test before release.
-Due to the many options and possible hardware and hardware and software environments, a complete regression test is not possible. possible.
-However, this ensures that the primary functionality of *raspiBackup* to create a backup for the various backup types and modes backup for the various backup types and modes is definitely successful.
+Each new version of *raspiBackup* is subjected to a regression test before release.
+Due to the many options and possible hardware and and software environments, a complete regression test is not possible.
+However, this ensures that the primary functionality of *raspiBackup* to create a backup for the various backup types and modes is definitely successful.
 Also, all new features, although they were of course already tested during development, are also tested again.